ShineOnCom/homestead/readme.md

 ## Asset compilation

-Fulfillment uses Laravel 5.8, NPM 6.\~, NPM 3.\~, and Webpack for asset compilation.
+Fulfillment uses Laravel 6.~, NPM 12.\~, NPM 6.\~, and Webpack for asset compilation.
 There is no need install / upgrade Node / NPM.
 See `package.json` file for most up to date dev commands.

 ### November 2019 Update